ePropulsion Spirit 1 kW Plus Tiller Handle Electric Outboard Motor

 Battery (included) - also available without battery

-- Charging the battery: The Spirit battery has independent charge and discharge ports, so you can connect the charge port of the battery to an input power source while it is discharging.
-On a sunny day, you can connect the Spirit battery to a foldable solar panel while boating and the battery can last a full day at an economical speed.
+- Charging the battery: The Spirit battery has independent charge and discharge ports, so you can connect the battery's charging port to an input power source while it's discharging.
+On a sunny day, you can connect the Spirit battery to a foldable solar panel while boating, and the battery can last all day at a low speed.

 - Charging time: 8.5 hours (standard charger included).
-Fast charging with the fast charger (optional): 3 hours.
-Charging with a 12 Volt charger in the car or boat is also possible.
+Fast charging with the optional fast charger: 3 hours.
+Charging with a 12-volt charger in your car or boat is also possible.
 Or even with a solar panel or generator while sailing.

 - Weight: 8.8 kilograms